Tutorial: Azure Active Directory integration with FreshDesk

 On the FreshDesk Configuration section, click Configure FreshDesk to open Configure sign-on window.
 Copy the SAML Single Sign-On Service URL and Sign-Out URL from the Quick Reference section.

 In a different web browser window, log into your Freshdesk company site as an administrator.

-In the Security section, perform the following steps:
+Select the Settings icon and in the Security section, perform the following steps:

 a.
 For Single Sign On (SSO), select On.